 \section{Introduction}

-Deep generative modelling is a rapidly evolving area of research in which the goal is to model a complex probability distribution from a set of samples.
-Research has been split between major approaches such as normalizing flows (NFs) \cite{dinh2014, rezende2015}, generative adversarial networks (GANs) \cite{goodfellow2014}, variational autoencoders (VAEs) \cite{kingma2013}, energy-based models \cite{du2019} and autoregressive models \cite{vanoord2016}.
-NFs in particular describe a distribution by modelling a change of variable function to a known base density.
-This approach provides the unique combination of efficient inference, efficient sampling, and exact likelihood estimation, but in practice generated images have not been as detailed or realistic as those of those of other methods \cite{brock2018, child2021, ho2020, karras2019, vahdat2020}.
+Deep generative modelling is the task of modelling a complex, high-dimensional data distribution from a sample set.
+Research has encompassed major approaches such as normalizing flows (NFs) \cite{dinh2014, rezende2015}, generative adversarial networks (GANs) \cite{goodfellow2014}, variational autoencoders (VAEs) \cite{kingma2013}, autoregressive models \cite{vanoord2016}, energy-based models \cite{du2019}, score-based models \cite{yang2019}, and diffusion models \cite{ho2020, sohldickenstein2015deep}.
+NFs in particular describe a distribution by modelling a change-of-variables mapping to a known base density.
+This approach provides the unique combination of efficient inference, efficient sampling, and exact density estimation, but in practice generated images have not been as detailed or realistic as those of those of other methods \cite{brock2018, child2021, ho2020, karras2019, vahdat2020}.

-One limiting aspect of traditional NFs is the use of a base density that has the same dimensionality as the data.
+One limitation of traditional NFs is the use of a base density with the same dimensionality as the data.
 This stands in contrast to models such as GANs and VAEs, which generate data by sampling from a low-dimensional latent prior and mapping the sample to data space.
-In many application domains, it is known or commonly assumed that the data of interest lives on a lower dimensional manifold embedded in the higher dimensional data space \cite{fefferman2016}.
-For example when modelling images, data samples belong to $[0,1]^n$, where $n$ is the number of pixels in each image and each pixel has a brightness in the domain $[0,1]$.
-However, most points in this data space correspond to meaningless noise, whereas meaningful images of objects lie on an intrinsic manifold of dimension $m\ll n$.
-A traditional NF cannot take advantage of the lower dimensional nature of realistic images.
+In many application domains, it is known or commonly assumed that the data of interest lives on a lower-dimensional manifold embedded in the higher-dimensional data space \cite{fefferman2016}.
+For example, when modelling images, data samples belong to $[0,1]^n$, where $n$ is the number of pixels in each image and each pixel has a brightness in the domain $[0,1]$.
+However, most points in this data space correspond to meaningless noise, whereas meaningful images of objects lie on a submanifold of dimension $m\ll n$.
+A traditional NF cannot take advantage of the lower-dimensional nature of realistic images.